 - Tap partnerships.
 Many colleges have partnerships with companies such as Bed, Bath and Beyond for discounted back to school items including bedding and discounted or free public transportation for college student I.D. holders.
 Ask the Residential Life office for details on your college’s discount deals, advises Champoli.

 - Save on housing.
 Dorm living can be expensive.
 If your college requires undergrads to live on campus, ask the Housing Office about Resident Advisor (RA) positions that provide a stipend and/or cover room and board while fulfilling the on-campus housing requirement, Romm Lockard says.
 “Some colleges allow students to work as RAs as early as their freshman year,” she adds.

 - Use your NEA member benefits!
-Save on laptops, supplies and lots of other dorm-friendly products through NEA Click & Save and get discounts on phone plans and accessories through AT&T. And for more shopping and saving tips, advice and deals, sign up for the NEA Member Shopper’s Guide.
+Save on electronics, supplies and lots of other dorm-friendly products through the NEA Office Depot / OfficeMax Discount Program and through our Limited Time Offers, which change regularly.
+Stay connected with discounts on phone plans and accessories through AT&T. And if you have larger purchases to make, such as a laptop, you can pay for them over time and with no interest charges or fees through NEA Easy Pay.
+For more shopping and saving tips, advice and deals, sign up for the NEA Member Shopper’s Guide.

 Stay on track this summer with these additional college checklists

 See Last-Minute College Checklist: Covering Your Tuition and Fees to make sure your financial bases are covered so you'll be prepared when that first tuition bill arrives.

 Also see Last-Minute College Checklist: Insuring Your Car, Apartment and Possessions for tips on how to make sure your student and their belongings are protected while they're away from home.